Distinctiveness Maximization in Datasets Assemblage: Greedy Algorithm using ML-based Distinctiveness Estimation

 \subsection{The Complete Algorithm}

-Now that all of the necessary components have been introduced (\S\ref{sec:columnset}-\ref{sec:updateEmb}), we present the complete process using the proposed greedy algorithm, which relies on ML-based \utility{} estimation (\our), as outlined in Alg.~\ref{alg:new}.
-The process begins offline, where the set of column sets $\mathcal{C}_d$ and the data summary $E_C^d$ for each dataset $d \in D$ as well as a base dataset $d_u$ are generated (Line 1).
-Next, an online process is executed (Lines 2-18).
-Initially, a lookup table $\mathcal{C}_Q$ is created to store column sets associated with each query $q \in Q$ (Lines 3-4).
-From the outset, the data summary $E_C^S$ of the current set of datasets $S$ is set to the data summary $E_C^{d_u}$ of $d_u$ and has an initial best distinctiveness of $d_u$ (Line 6).
-The algorithm then searches for the best solution -- the datasets in $S$ (Lines 7-17) or for a single dataset $d_t$ (Line 18).
-Specifically, in the first iteration, the \utility{} $\mathscr{D}(\{d\}, d_u, Q)$ for each individual dataset $d$ is computed using Alg.~\ref{alg:card} and recorded in $\mathbb{D}$ (Line 12).
-In subsequent iterations, the marginal gain $g = \mathscr{D}(S\cup d, d_u, Q) - \mathscr{D}(S, d_u, Q)$ when adding $d$ to the set $S$ is computed using Alg.~\ref{alg:card}, after the data summaries for $S$ and $d$ are merged in Alg.~\ref{alg:merge} (Lines 10-11).
-The set $S$ is then iteratively updated by adding the dataset $d^*$ that yields the highest marginal gain $g^*$ until the pre-defined budget is exceeded (Lines 14-15).
-Finally, in Line 18, we locate the single dataset $d_t$ with the maximum \utility{}.
+Combining all components in \S\ref{sec:columnset}-\ref{sec:updateEmb}, we present \our, a greedy algorithm using ML-based \utility{} estimation, as outlined in Alg.~\ref{alg:new}.
+The process begins offline, generating the set of column sets $\mathcal{C}_d$ and the data summary $E_C^d$ for each dataset $d \in D$ and the base dataset $d_u$ (Line 1).
+Initially, a lookup table $\mathcal{C}_Q$ is created to store column sets associated with each query $q \in Q$ (Line 3).
+From the outset, the data summary $E_C^S$ of the current set of datasets $S$ is set to the data summary $E_C^{d_u}$ of $d_u$ and has the \utility{} of $d_u$ (Line 5).
+In the first iteration, the \utility{} $\mathscr{D}(\{d\}, d_u, Q)$ for each individual dataset $d$ is computed using Alg.~\ref{alg:card} and recorded in $\mathbb{D}$ (Line 11).
+In subsequent iterations, the marginal gain $g = \mathscr{D}(S\cup d, d_u, Q) - \mathscr{D}(S, d_u, Q)$ when adding $d$ to the set $S$ is computed using Alg.~\ref{alg:card}, after the data summaries for $S$ and $d$ are merged in Alg.~\ref{alg:merge} (Lines 9-10).
+The set $S$ is then iteratively updated by adding the dataset $d^*$ that yields the highest marginal gain $g^*$ until the budget is exceeded (Lines 13-14).
+Finally, we locate the single dataset $d_t$ with the maximum \utility{} (Line 16).
+It selects a better solution from the datasets in $S$ and a single dataset $d_t$.